MisakSofoyan1/gift-box-widget/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## How To Include The Script In Your Project
+## How To Include The Widget In Your Project

 You should create loader.js file, you can find out the example in root folder